So you’ve launched a blog. Now it’s time to learn how to drive traffic to your blog.

 Using Content Outreach to Drive Traffic to Your Website

 Get ready to put pen to paper—metaphorically speaking.

-There are a lot of different avenues you can go with this one, and I’ve tried quite a few different methods.
-The first is finding related bloggers in your field and reaching out to see if they’ll accept a guest post from you – you’ll have to do a lot of trial and error with this, because you’ll get a lot of rejections, but reaching that new audience can really pay off.
+There are a lot of different avenues you can go about guest blogging, and I’ve tried quite a few different methods.
+The first is finding related bloggers in your field and reaching out to see if they’ll accept a guest post from you–you’ll have to do a lot of trial and error with this, because you’ll get a lot of rejections, but reaching that new audience can really pay off.